Finic8/zbectl/README.md

 For example: if your pool is named `zroot` then the environment called `default` is located under `zroot/ROOT/default`
 ### ESP mountpoints
 * Each pool device has an [ESP](https://wiki.archlinux.org/index.php/EFI_system_partition)
-* ESPs are automatically mounted under /boot/efi/<partuuid>
+* ESPs are automatically mounted under `/boot/efi/<partuuid>`

 ## Installation
-- If you have never installed Arch before please read the [installation guide](https://wiki.archlinux.org/index.php/installation_guide) first, so you`ll have a general idea of the requiered steps.
+- If you have never installed Arch before please read the [installation guide](https://wiki.archlinux.org/index.php/installation_guide) first, so you'll have a general idea of the requiered steps.
-- Then follow the instuctions on the Arch Wiki for creating an archiso with zfs support: https://wiki.archlinux.org/index.php/Installing_Arch_Linux_on_ZFS
+- Follow the instuctions on the Arch Wiki for creating an archiso with zfs support: <https://wiki.archlinux.org/index.php/Installing_Arch_Linux_on_ZFS>
-- Include the package `zbectl-git` from the aur: <https://aur.archlinux.org/packages/zbectl-git/>
-or build inside the livesystem once you have bootet it.
+- Include the package [zbectl-git](https://aur.archlinux.org/packages/zbectl-git/) from the aur or build it inside the livesystem.

 ### Partition layout
 #### Automatic